jgieseler/solarmach/README.rst

    :target: https://github.com/jgieseler/solarmach/blob/main/LICENSE.rst
 .. |python version| image:: https://img.shields.io/pypi/pyversions/solarmach?style=flat&logo=python

 The Solar MAgnetic Connection Haus (Solar-MACH) tool is a multi-spacecraft longitudinal configuration plotter.
-This is the repository of the pip package of Solar-MACH, called **solarmach**.
-For the corresponding streamlit repository, which is used for https://solar-mach.github.io, visit https://github.com/jgieseler/Solar-MACH
+This is the repository of the pip/conda package of Solar-MACH, called **solarmach**.
+For the corresponding streamlit repository, which is used for `solar-mach.github.io <https://solar-mach.github.io>`_, see `github.com/jgieseler/Solar-MACH <https://github.com/jgieseler/Solar-MACH>`_.

 Installation
 ------------